frirasyidi/frirasyidi.github.io/_pages/about.md

   <tr>
     <td>2017&ndash;2018</td>
     <td>
-      <strong>Growth Product Manager</strong> for <a href="https://www.happyfresh.com">HappyFresh</a><br/>After talking with my CTO, I was given the trust and the opportunity be a product manager.
-I changed the way we work so that no unnecessary work are done and we achieved it.
+      <strong>Growth Product Manager</strong> for <a href="https://www.happyfresh.com">HappyFresh</a><br/>After talking with my CTO, I was given the trust and the opportunity to be a product manager.
+I changed the way we work so that no unnecessary work is done and we achieved it.
 The result is that we:
       <ul>
         <li>hardly do any wasted work</li>
-        <li>have a bigger ownership to the work,</li>
+        <li>have a bigger ownership of the work,</li>
         <li>build more practical and effective solutions that previously never thought of (one of them becomes a major contributor to the company's revenue),</li>
-        <li>have better relation with our stakeholders, and</li>
+        <li>have better relations with our stakeholders, and</li>
         <li>as a team, have fun from our successes and learn from our failures</li>
       </ul>
     </td>